paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md

 (1) shall be for a 3-year period; and

-(2) shall be provided by the Secretary to the State on an annual basis, as described in subsection (b) of this section.
+(2) shall be provided by the Secretary to the State on an annual basis, as described in subsection (b).

 ### Statutory Notes